carlosmccosta/effective-parakeet/README.md

 A more detailed description of the `zivid_camera` node follows below.

-For example code in C++ and Python, see the Examples section.
+For sample code in C++ and Python, see the Samples section.

 ## Services